-1.1 The purpose of Shoalhaven 2030 Affordable Housing Strategy
+1.1 The purpose of Shoalhaven Affordable Housing Strategy 2024

-The purpose of the Shoalhaven 2030 Affordable Housing Strategy (this Strategy) is to:
+The purpose of the Shoalhaven Affordable Housing Strategy 2024 (this Strategy) is to:

 - 1. Define affordable housing as a specific housing type, including the benchmarks, benefits, challenges and issues with it; - 2.
 Calculate the affordable housing needs of very low, low and moderate income households across the Shoalhaven Local Government Area; - 3.
 Protect existing affordable housing within the Shoalhaven Local Government Area; - 4.
-Identify and advocate for improved housing affordability through actions in this Strategy; - 5.
-Identify actions Shoalhaven City Council can take to increase the supply of affordable housing and diverse low-cost market housing to improve affordability outcomes directly and more generally; and - 6.
-Create a monitoring and review framework to report on the impact of the strategy to 2030.
+Identify and advocate for improved housing affordability through actions in this Strategy; - Identify actions Shoalhaven City Council can take to increase the supply of affordable housing and diverse low-cost market housing to improve affordability outcomes directly and more generally; and - 6.
+Create a monitoring and review framework to report on the impact and effectiveness of the Strategy.

-This Strategy is the latest product of Council's long-standing commitment to providing adequate housing to Shoalhaven's current and future residents.
+This Strategy is the latest product of Shoalhaven City Council (Council)'s long-standing commitment to providing adequate housing for Shoalhaven's current and future residents.
 As such, this Strategy has been prepared to align with Council's existing vision as laid out in the Shoalhaven 2032 Community Strategic Plan and Shoalhaven 2040 Local Strategic Planning Statement.
 For reference, Council's vision for the future of the LGA in the Shoalhaven 2032 Community Strategic Plan was: